anova0515/website/content/authors/admin/_index.md

 title: Arthur Novaes de Amorim
 ---

 Welcome to my website!
 I am a Ph.D.
 Candidate in Economics at the University of Calgary.
+I conduct applied research on topics of labour markets, innovation and productivity.
+Throughout my Ph.D., I have acquired an in-depth knowledge of data science, econometrics and programming (e.g. Python, R).
+My projects make extensive use of parallel computing using Compute Canada Linux-based resources for processing large data sets.

 I will be joining Analysis Group at the Montreal office as an Associate starting in Fall 2023.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/resume_current.pdf" "newtab" >}}resumé{{< /staticref >}}.